TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 15/Job 15.34.md

 ---

-For the company of the godless shall be barren, And fire shall consume the tents of bribery.
+For the company of the godless shall be barren, and fire shall consume the tents of bribery.